pzwiernik/22997-networks/README.md

 ***

 ### Announcements:
+- Deadline for project submissions: November 18.
+Presentations start on November 19 and continue on November 24.
 - The proposed [project topics](./seminars/ProjectProposals.pdf) are released.
 To suggest your own topics contact me ASAP.
 - The following [problem set](./seminars/Problem_set.pdf) contains exercises covering most of the course.
 We will use it for the seminars.
 - **update:** The midterm is scheduled for Monday, November 3, during the lecture.